BikeBearLabs/docs/docs/wordpress/managing/content/index.md

 1. ## Cloning & Hiding sections (optional)

 	If you're concerned about potentially breaking the page, consider cloning the section you wish to edit first and then hiding it.
 This process serves as a backup for the existing section, offering a valuable safety net for reverting back to the previous version or referring to it if needed.
-You might as well cloning the entire page from page list view and leave it as a draft to have a complete backup for entire page.
+You might as well cloning the entire page from page list view and leave it as a draft to have a complete backup for entire page. test

 	![image](https://github.com/BikeBearLabs/docs/assets/167945971/15ee31de-9f80-4167-83b5-f7f6b03a9923)